 6. Nathan Terra Fire 300 R Hand Torch

 This hand torch has a soft adjustable hand strap for a snug and secure fit.
 It has a 24-degree downward projection angle, which allows you to run hands-free without worrying about holding the torch in position to light your path.

-It also has a red rear light of eight lumens that allows you to be seen, and the wide front beam has a maximum brightness of 300 lumens.
+It also has an 8-lumen red rear light that allows you to be seen, and the wide front beam has a maximum brightness of 300 lumens.
 The hand strap is made from moisture-wicking material and helps draw sweat away from your hand while you’re running.

-The Li-Ion rechargeable battery will give you the following run time:
+The Li-ion rechargeable battery will give you up to the following run times:

 The wrist strap is designed as a one-size-fits-all.
 Some runners who have bigger hands or smaller wrists may find the positioning of the torch to be uncomfortable when they run.